turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

 Refresh the browser and that line of text should appear.
-But what should our `POST /` path actually do?
-Let's chart some pseudocode:
+But what should our
+`POST /` path actually do?
+Let's chart some pseudocode.

 ```ruby
 post '/' do